P403n1x87/austin/README.md

 </object>

-The tall stack on the left is the initialisation phase of the Python interpreter.

-The Python TUI that is currently included in this repository is experimental and work in progress.
-It serves the purpose of providing an example of how to use Austin to profile Python applications.
+The Python TUI that is currently included in this repository provides an example of how to use Austin to profile Python applications.
 Here is a recording of the TUI in action with a sample script that spawns a new thread and keeps the CPU busy with a CPU bound loop on each thread.
 You can use `PageUp` and `PageDown` to navigate the frame stack of each frame as the Python application runs.

 If you want to use it you will have to make sure that all the dependencies (`psutil` in this case) are installed, as the TUI project still lacks a